TIO-IKIM/PathoPatcher/README.md

 ## Installation

+> [!CAUTION]
+> Please use a Python Version smaller than 3.12, we recommend 3.10

 ### Prerequisite
 1. Openslide (>= 3.4.1) needs to be installed (either directly https://openslide.org/download/ or via conda)<details>
         <summary>OpenSlide conda</summary>